 One of the strangest phenomena of match-play backgammon is the idea that at certain scores you can be "not good enough to double" and "too good to double" at the same time.
 How can this be?

-A Normal Match ScoreBefore we delve into the weirdness of strange match scores, let's look at the more common situation for comparison, which is illustrated in the chart below.
+A Normal Match ScoreBefore we delve into the weirdness of strange match scores, let's look at a more common situation for comparison, which is illustrated in the chart below.

 The x axis is your (cubeless) game winning chances.
 The colored lines on the chart represent your cubeful equity in terms of match winning chances: The red line shows your equity if you don't double this turn.
 The green line shows your equity if you double and your opponent takes.
 The blue line shows your equity if you double and your opponent drops.